Zettascale computing

 Zettascale computing refers to computing systems capable of calculating at least "10^{21} IEEE 754 Double Precision (64-bit) operations (multiplications and/or additions) per second (zettaFLOPS)".
 It is a measure of supercomputer performance, and as of July 2022 is a hypothetical performance barrier.
-A zettascale computer system could generate more single floating point data in one second than was stored by the total digital means on Earth in the first quarter of 2011.

 Definitions

 Floating point operations per second (FLOPS) are one measure of computer performance.
 FLOPS can be recorded in different measures of precision, however the standard measure (used by the TOP500 supercomputer list) uses 64 bit (double-precision floating-point format) operations per second using the High Performance LINPACK (HPLinpack) benchmark.

 Forecasts

 In 2018, Chinese scientists predicted that the first zettascale system will be assembled in 2035.
 This forecast looks plausible from a historical point of view as it took some 12 years to progress from the terascale machines (10^{12}) to petascale systems (10^{15}) and then 14 more years to move to exascale computers (10^{18}).

 Scientists forecast that the zettascale systems are likely to be data-centric; this proposition means that the system components will move to the data, not vice versa, as the data volumes in the future are anticipated to be so large that moving data will be too expensive.
 It is also forecasted that zettascale systems are expected to be decentralized—because such a model can be the shortest route to achieving zettascale performance, with millions of less powerful components linked and working together to form a collective hypercomputer that is more powerful than any single machine.
 Such decentralized systems may be designed to mimick complex biologic systems, and the next cybernetic paradigm may be based on liquid cybernetic systems with embodied intelligence solutions.